PrincetonUniversity/VST/README.md

 (as described in _Connecting Higher-Order Separation Logic with a First-Order Outside World_)

-To build all relevant proofs, run `make -j7 progs/verif_io.vo progs/verif_io_mem.vo`
+Building the repository requires Coq 8.9.0 and the [Interaction Trees](https://github.com/DeepSpec/InteractionTrees) library.
+The latter can be installed via OPAM by running `opam install coq-itree`.
+To build all relevant proofs, run `make -j8 progs/verif_io.vo progs/verif_io_mem.vo` (replace the 8 with the number of cores on your computer).

 The definitions and theorems of the paper can be found in the following locations: